 A mentor program can be highly effective to capture knowledge from existing workers.
 Invest in training programs to upskill people and build a leadership development program to drive engagement.

 Use accessible technology

 When it comes to technology, the new age of supply chain talent has expectations about the software they use.
-In a recent APICS survey of millennial workers in supply chain, 34% of respondents said lack of needed resources and technology was a top frustration and challenge.
+In a recent APICS survey of millennial workers in the supply chain, 34% of respondents said lack of needed resources and technology was a top frustration and challenge.
 66% of them stated that they consider working with the latest technologies important.
-You can’t attract and keep next generation of talent with legacy software.
-Millennials aren’t the only ones who prefer easy to use tools.
-People expect to be able to work in the cloud, they are more visually-oriented and have expectations about the usability of their software.
+You can’t attract and keep the next generation of talent with legacy software.
+Millennials aren’t the only ones who prefer easy-to-use tools.
+People expect to be able to work in the cloud, they are more visually oriented and have expectations about the usability of their software.
 Clunky systems that don’t facilitate collaboration won’t help you drive retention.
 Today’s business reality is also volatile and ever-changing.
 Your workforce is increasingly pressed to use more agile technology.
 Look for tools that will self-enable them to plan efficiently and effectively and make changes quickly as things unfold.

 Combining these three things can help you attract and leverage talent effectively in the digital age.